alangpierce/sucrase/README.md

   (as of this writing), and Sucrase doesn't make an attempt to transpile them.
 * Object rest/spread, async functions, and async iterators are all recent features that should work fine, but might cause issues if you use older versions of tools like webpack.
-BigInt may or may not work, based on your tooling.
+BigInt and newer regex features may or may not work, based on your tooling.

 ### JSX Options
 Like Babel, Sucrase compiles JSX to React functions by default, but can be